 The intention of the desktop app I worked on was to save the executives' time.
 By creating an app, the executives could eliminate the multiple spreadsheets they had and reduce the number of meetings they had to discuss staffing issues.

 The staffing app is being created for Bitovi but will eventually become available to other companies as an open-source app.

 The core team consisted of myself, a project manager, and many developers who rotated on and off the project.
-My UX team lead was also closely involved, and I collaborated with another UX teammate to get her input around user testing.
+My UX team lead was also closely involved, and I collaborated with another UX teammate to get her input on user testing.

 The core team had twice-weekly standups.
 Everyone's tasks were tracked in Jira and our documentation was kept in Confluence.

-At the discovery phase of my project, I sent out a survey to three executives at Bitovi.
+During the discovery phase of my project, I sent out a survey to three executives at Bitovi.
 I set up an online survey and asked them to fill it out.
 The survey was sent in a simple Google Survey.

 I followed the survey with interviews I conducted to get a better understanding of the problem.

 My interviews were conducted as short, informal conversations.

 I asked about what information they had in their spreadsheets and what they discussed in their staffing meetings.